Directory Connector

 • directoryUserId is required.
 It must be stable and unique in the external directory and is stored on the internal FoxIDs user.

 • email, phone, and username are optional individually, but at least one must be present.
 FoxIDs stores the returned values as the internal user's identifiers.
+Returned user identifier values must uniquely identify a single user in the external directory used by the connector.

 • confirmAccount controls whether FoxIDs should run a confirmation flow to confirm the internal user.